 Establishing the right morning routine can set you off to a great start and provide sufficient strength and motivation for the rest of the day, helping you reach all or most of your daily writing goals.

 A morning routine consists of a set of activities or practices done every morning until it becomes a habit.
 The perfect morning routine is created by you for yourself.
-It can also be found by experimentation and practice.
+It can also be found through experimentation and practice.

 For writers and bloggers a great morning routine can include: